Traditional Backup and Data Replication for Data Protection

 By: Nicole P @ EnduraData

-Data backup and data replication are an essential part of virtually every organization’s business continuity and disaster recovery plans.
+Data backup and sync and data replication are an essential part of virtually every organization’s business continuity and disaster recovery plans.
 But often, people are under the impression that backup and data replication are one and the same.
 While similar, they are not interchangeable technologies and it is important to understand the differences between the two.
 The following article is meant to clarify the differences between the two technologies.
-I will strive to explain both backup and replication in very simple terms, hence at time I will simplify things.
+I will strive to explain both backup and replication in very simple terms, hence at this time, I will simplify things.

 What is Traditional Backup?